-Bob Enyart ends today's program by introducing BEL's Pope List, just below, which has the easy-to-use web address of kgov.com/pope.
-This list presents some of the terrible things said and deeds committed by Pope Francis.
-First though on today's program, a listener from Hawaii described his (former) church's refusal to help a couple by warning them to stop fornicating.
+Bob Enyart ends today's program by taking a first shot at introducing BEL's Pope List.
+However, for the maintained list, see our easy-to-use web address, kgov.com/pope, presenting some of the terrible things said and deeds committed by Pope Francis.
+First on today's program, a listener from Hawaii described his (former) church's refusal to help a couple by warning them to stop fornicating.
 Second, Bob updates the KGOV reportage on the cancer treatment revolution, as at rsr.org/targeted-antibodies, with the amazing estimate of 10% of patients who could be helped, right now today, with existing targeted antibody treatments!

 * The BEL Pope List at KGOV.com: Many of Bob Enyart's most popular radio programs and articles consist of the lists that we maintain online here at KGOV.com.
 Pope Francis' answer last week when asked whether he ever doubts God's existence led to the latest in his own long list of sinful deeds and comments.
 This then prompted our own Pope List, as here at kgov.com/pope.
 Over decades of broadcasting, we've noticed 1) Papal defenders claiming a "mistranslation" of the Pope's comments, and 2) as the Catholic Church adopted increasingly humanist, left-wing, and pro-homosexual ideology, that the most conservative Catholics would criticize the Vatican but defend the Pope.
 No longer.
 Many conservative Catholics are now recognizing Francis' own immorality, and very few would make the absurd claim that any of the items in our Pope List result from any mistranslation.
 For surely, one of the most horrific items in this list, the first, utterly condemns him: